Fellow, School of Irish Studies

 Public Economics, Public Policy, Health Economics, Inequality, Microeconomics.

-He has worked in a variety of areas recently with policy implications.
-Work on the saving behavior of individuals over the life cycle has resulted in papers in the European Economic Review (2001) and Economics (2002); on alcohol taxation in the Journal of Public Economics (1993); on tobacco in Canadian Public Policy (1998), the Berkeley Electronic Press (2004) and the Journal of Health Economics (2009); on deadweight loss measurement in the American Economic Review (1998) and on housing demand in the Journal of Urban Economics (1996).
+I have worked in a variety of areas recently with policy implications.
+Work on the saving behavior of individuals over the life cycle has resulted in papers in the European Economic Review (2001) and Economica (2002); on alcohol taxation in the Journal of Public Economics (1993); on tobacco in Canadian Public Policy (1998), the Berkeley Electronic Press (2004) and the Journal of Health Economics (2009); on deadweight loss measurement in the American Economic Review (1998) and on housing demand in the Journal of Urban Economics (1996).

-Professor Irvine has been on the Faculty at Concordia University since 1978, and was promoted to the rank of Professor in 1995.
-He has been an academic visitor at the University of Sydney, Australia, the University of Colorado at Boulder, the London School of Economics, the Economic and Social Research Institute in Dublin, Ireland.
-He has done consulting work for a number of agencies in Ottawa in the area of tobacco and alcohol taxation.
+I have been on the Faculty at Concordia University since 1978, and was promoted to the rank of Professor in 1995.
+I have been an academic visitor at the University of Sydney, Australia, the University of Colorado at Boulder, the London School of Economics, the Economic and Social Research Institute in Dublin and University College Dublin, Ireland.
+I have consulted for a number of agencies in Ottawa in the area of tobacco and alcohol taxation.

 Public Economics and Public Policy